50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 Selenium supports a wide range of browsers, such as Google Chrome, Mozilla Firefox, Microsoft Edge, Safari, and Opera.

 Puppeteer was originally developed by Google for Chrome.
 Therefore, it supports Chromium and Chrome browsers by default.
-It can be used with non-Chromium browsers with certain configurations.
+It can be used with non-Chromium browsers with specific configurations.

 Playwright supports multiple browsers out of the box, including Chromium, Firefox, and WebKit (used by Safari).